 Bronchostop Cough Medicine

-Bronchostop, a pharmacy packaging design project that’s as revolutionary in the category as the product is to consumers.
+Bronchostop, a pharmacy packaging design case study that’s as revolutionary in the category as the product is to consumers.
 The results speak volumes:

 - Winner of the Pharmacy Product Launch of the Year